js-arias/geomodels/earthbyte-360-5/README.md

 The 'ocean plateau' layers are just the tectonic features pixelated at each time.
+Other layers were prepared from the paleogeography model of Cao et al. 2017, that can be found at [EarthByte page](https://www.earthbyte.org/gplates-2-3-software-and-data-sets/).

 The model is stored in the file `timepix-earthbyte.tab`.

-The reference
-for the values before present is Cao et al. 2017.

 ## Time frame

-The rotations are defined from 410 million years
+The rotations are defined from 400 million years
-(up to 400 for the paleogeography) to today, in time stages of 5 million years.
+(up to 410 for the plate motion model) to today, in time stages of 5 million years.